 Swanson and his colleagues recommended in their study that those who’ve been arrested for violent misdemeanors should be banned from possessing a gun.
 Current federal policies only prohibit people convicted of crimes carrying at least a year of prison time, but California law follows Swanson’s logic.
 The state bars people convicted of a range of violent misdemeanors — including many that suggest a volatile temper, like battery or threatening a school official — from owning a gun for 10 years.
 A smaller class of violent misdemeanors, including assault with a firearm, result in a lifetime ban.

 Other states have policies that gives police the discretion to deem someone too risky to be allowed to have a gun.
-Thirteen states have so-called “permit to purchase” system that require a prospective gun buyer to be vetted by local law enforcement before buying any type of firearm.
+Thirteen states have so-called “permit to purchase” systems that require a prospective gun buyer to be vetted by local law enforcement before buying any type of firearm.
 These permits to purchase occasionally involve character references, which could alert law enforcement officials to anger issues.
 Residents of New Jersey, for instance, must apply for a “Firearm Purchaser Identification Card” that asks for “two reputable persons” other than relatives who can attest to one’s fitness to own a gun.

 Maryland Rep. Chris Van Hollen and Connecticut Sen. Chris Murphy have introduced legislation to facilitate a national permit to purchase system.
 And a recent bill loosening gun restrictions in North Carolina ultimately spared that state’s permit to purchase system after opposition from Democrats and local sheriffs.
 It’s easy to understand the policy’s appeal to law enforcement in particular: A June study by Johns Hopkins of Connecticut’s permit to purchase program found gun homicides fell by 40 percent after the statute went into effect in 1995.